TraceabilityInternet/TraceabilityDriver/README.md

 At the core of the Traceability Driver is your mapper.
 Your mapper is what takes your local data format and converts it into the common C# models provided.
 Your mapper should be written in C# and implements the `ITETraceabilityMapper` interface provided in the `TEInterfaces.dll` provided in installation package.

 ### Help Writing the Mapper
 If you would like to hire the Traceability Internet to write and manage your Mapper for you.
-Please submit an email to `mappers@traceabilityinternet.org` and we will assist you in the matter.
+Please reach out to us and we would be happy to help any way we can.